opensearch-project/documentation-website/API_STYLE_GUIDE.md

-# API reference page template
+# API Style Guide

-This template provides the basic structure for creating OpenSearch API documentation.
-It includes the most important elements that should appear in the documentation and helpful suggestions to help support them.
+This guide provides the basic structure for creating OpenSearch API documentation.
+It includes the various elements that we feel are most important to creating complete and useful API documentation, as well as description and examples where appropriate.

 Depending on the intended purpose of the API, *some sections will be required while others may not be applicable*.

+Use the [API_TEMPLATE](templates/API_TEMPLATE.md) to create an API documentation page.

 ### A note on terminology ###

 Terminology for API parameters varies in the software industry, where two or even three names may be used to label the same type of parameter.
-For the sake of consistency, we use the following nomenclature for parameters in our API documentation:
+For consistency, we use the following nomenclature for parameters in our API documentation:
 * *Path parameter* – "path parameter" and "URL parameter" are sometimes used synonymously.
 To avoid confusion, we use "path parameter" in this documentation.
 * *Query parameter* – This parameter name is often used synonymously with "request parameter."
 We use "query parameter" to be consistent.